RedisGraph/RedisGraph/docs/design.md

 with new commands and capabilities.
 Its main features include:

 - Simple, fast indexing and querying
-- RAM data stored, using memory-efficient custom data structures
+- Data stored in RAM using memory-efficient custom data structures
 - On-disk persistence
 - Tabular result sets
-- The use of popular graph query language [openCypher](https://neo4j.com/docs/developer-manual/3.4/cypher/)
+- Uses the popular graph query language [openCypher](https://neo4j.com/docs/developer-manual/3.4/cypher/)

 ## A Little Taste: RedisGraph in Action